Read all about the problems with plastic waste, in the article excerpts which follow, and also go and read the full articles at the linked websites:

 There is no need to despair about the state of the oceans of the globe.
 It is all curable!

-We have been hard on the UK in this article so far, but in reality the nation has not done too badly on recycling.
+We have been hard on the UK in this article, but in reality the nation has not done too badly on recycling.
 It’s in the Top 10 world recycling nations.
 Find out more about the top recycling nations here.